entropitor/dotenv-cli/README.md

 SAY_HI=hello!
 ```

 you might expect `dotenv echo "$SAY_HI"` to display `hello!`.
-In fact, this is not what happens: your shell will first interpret your command before passing it to `dotenv-cli`, so if `SAY_HI` envvar is set to `""`, the command will be expanded into `dotenv echo`: that's why `dotenv-cli` cannot make the expansion you expect.
+In fact, this is not what happens: your shell will first interpret your command before passing it to `ldapenv-cli`, so if `SAY_HI` envvar is set to `""`, the command will be expanded into `dotenv echo`: that's why `ldapenv-cli` cannot make the expansion you expect.

 One possible way to get the desired result is: